samcrow93/Two-Eel-or-not-two-Eel/ngsParalog/README.md

 zcat ../chr.beagle.gz | grep -f goodsites.txt -Fw | gzip > para_filt_chr.beagle.gz
 ```

-These filtered beagle files can then be used for a final round of ngsadmix analysis to ensure likely paralogous loci did not influence admixture patterns
+### These filtered beagle files can then be used as input for a final run of ngsadmix to ensure that patterns of admixture are not influenced by likely paralogous loci.